 Do you know the difference between Republic and Empire?
 How to tie a toga?
 We’ll help you get you into a Roman frame of mind for our upcoming production of Julius Caesar with a few resources and recommendations to check out before you come see the show.

 From ancient Rome to a modern day martial arts dojo to an all-female production, Seattle Shakespeare Company has presented Julius Caesar in a number of different ways.
+Did you know that 3 out of the 5 previous times that we’ve produced Julius Caesar, the role of Cassius was played by a woman?
+Reginald Jackson, who plays Brutus in our upcoming production, played Casca in our very first production of Julius Caesar.
 Take a look at Seattle Shakespeare Company’s productions of Julius Caesar through the years.